f3-factory/F3com-data/plug-ins/main.md

 $web->request($host.'/testdb/',array('method'=>'PUT'));
 ```

-You may have noticed that you can pass an array of additional options to the `request()` method:-
+You may have noticed that you can pass an array of additional options to the `request()` method:

 ``` php
 $web->request(